malin84/transportation_networks_of_china/README.md

 ## Pixel-Level Design Speed and Travel Time

 This data set contains the design speed of the roads and railroads on each **pixel** and the travel time to traverse these pixels in the $12669\times 8829$ raster map of China by year and transportation mode.
 We only include the pixels with infrastructure build-up.
 The user should specify a speed to traverse empty pixels without any infrastructure to compute point-to-point travel time.
 In Ma and Tang (2024), the empty traverse speed is 10km/h.

 The travel time estimations between any two points, including the prefecture-to-prefecture travel time database reported above, are computed based on this data set using the Fast Marching Algorithm.
+The folder [sample_codes](sample_codes/) contains examples of using these data to compute travel time between any two pixels.

 All the files are stored in the folder [pixel_info](pixel_info/).
 The data files are named `pixel_info_MMMM_YYYY.csv,` where `MMMM` refers to the three modes of transportation: road, railroad (freight), and railroad (passenger), and `YYYY` refers to the year.